ChatScript/ChatScript/WIKI/ChatScript-Advanced-Pattern-Manual.md

 ## Match Variable assignment in a pattern

-Aside from the use of _ to memorize a match, you can directly assign to a match variable either a constant word, another matchvar, or a user variable.
+Aside from the use of _ to memorize a match, you can directly assign to a match variable either a constant word, another matchvar, or a system or user variable.
 This is not obviously useful normally, but is helpful in conjunction with ^testpattern to return data to a remote CS api user.